applepiofmyeye/navigation_eg2310/README.md

 5. Execute the publisher on the RPi, run the subscriber on your laptop, and confirm that they are communicating without any errors.
 Then, swap the devices to validate that they function effectively as both publishers and subscribers.
    Message Queuing Telemetry Transport Setup

-6. On the RPi, install the ‘paho-mqtt’ package, the Eclipse Paho MQTT Python client library, using either one of the following methods by entering the following into the command-line interface (CLI)
+6. On the RPi, install the `paho-mqtt` package, the Eclipse Paho MQTT Python client library, using either one of the following methods by entering the following into the command-line interface (CLI)

 ```
 apt install